The best CV fonts for conveying credibility and professionalism

 Serif fonts tend to be perceived as younger, more modern and approachable.

 What emotions do the logos below evoke for you?

-While you can use a sans serif font on your CV, we always recommend erring on the conservative side.
+While using a sans-serif font on your CV isn't wrong by any means, we always recommend erring on the conservative side.

 Sans-serif fonts for your CV

 If you choose to use a sans-serif font, we recommend: